Table of Contents

 Looking for Things to Blog About

-When you feel a pull to create, you probably feel a desire to share your creations with the world.
 Whether you are an artist, writer, photographer, foodie, gamer, or enthusiast of any kind, you probably want to find some way to share your passion with others.
-It’s a fantastic way to find your people and create a community.
+That’s exactly why many people turn to blogging — it’s a fantastic way to find your people and create a community.
 Plus there’s nothing quite as rewarding as building something from nothing and sharing it with the people around you.
 You can share your work in a ton of different ways, but one of the easiest and most accessible avenues to share your creativity is through a blog.

 The internet has grown into a vast community of incredible creators, and we are now in an era where a humble blog has the potential to put your work on the map.
 So naturally, you are drawn to share your work through this medium.
 But there’s a hitch.
 You don’t know what things to blog about!
 While this might be a frustrating obstacle, fear not — this post will help you figure out how to find a niche for your blog and get you started with your awesome new site!
 Once you are ready to start your blog, make sure to check out my comprehensive guide to help you get started.